thevpc/nuts/docs/articles/02-nuts-projects.md

 The name **feenoo** comes form the Tunisian dialect and means "where is it?".

 ### 3.7 **file-version**
 **file-version** is a small tool that helps detecting files versions.
 It supports jar, war, ear, dll and exe file versions.
-It opens a file and looks for it's version in it meta-data.
+It opens a file and looks for it's version in its meta-data.

 ### 3.8 **nmysql**
 **nmysql** is a companion tool to the mysql and mariadb servers.
 The initial actions supported are backup and restore including push/pull mechanism from/to a couple of databases for synchronization.
 It supports jdbc and ssh based access to remote mysql/mariadb installation.

 ### 3.9 **ntomcat**
 **ntomcat** is a companion tool to the tomcat http server.
 The initial actions supported are start, stop, status, configure (http ports etc..) and deploy.
-It supports as well installation of several version of Tomcat and multi domain configuration for deployments.
+It supports as well installation of several versions of Tomcat and multi domain configuration for deployments.

 ### 3.10 **nderby**
 **nderby** is a companion tool to the derby database server.
 The initial actions supported are start, stop, status and configure.
-It supports as well installation of several version of Derby.
+It supports as well installation of several versions of Derby.

 ### 3.11 **nmvn**
 **nmvn** is a companion tool to maven.
 It supports installations of several versions of it and running them seamlessly.